INTEGRATION ~ SELF-EMPOWERMENT ~ EDUCATION ~ LEADERSHIP ~ SOCIAL DEVELOPMENT

 POPULAR EDUCATION/CRITICAL EDUCATION

-Popular education is a model that begins with an individual’s personal experience and moves towards collective action.
+Popular education is a model that begins with an individual’s personal experience and moves toward collective action.
 Contrary to traditional hierarchal education where experts hold the knowledge, this model is grounded in the belief that everyone is an expert, and argues that learning is not a top-down process.
 In validating experiential knowledge, popular education actively engages and empowers the individual in moving towards collective change.
 The ANNISAA approach favours grassroots and critical educational approaches designed to recognize Muslim women’s knowledge and invites Muslim women to be experts in their own lives.

 INTEGRATED FEMINIST ANALYSIS

-An integrated feminist analysis recognizes and takes into account the multiple and intersecting impacts of policies and practices on different groups of Muslim women because of their race, class, ability, religion, culture, refugee or immigrant status, or other status.
+An integrated feminist analysis recognizes and takes into account the multiple and intersecting impacts of policies and practices on different groups of Muslim women because of their race, class, ability, religion, culture, refugee or immigrant status, or another status.
 This framework recognizes that Muslim women’s experiences of life occur in multiple and compounding spheres.
 Employing this analysis from a self-reflexive position, the ANNISAA approach envisions building solidarities with communities and Muslim women.
 Only by recognizing the different locations and varying histories of individuals can we begin to build relationships and mobilize for social change together.

 SOCIAL ACTION AND CHANGE